 SM: Hah!
 I see a lot of that kind of typical male bravado with some people; it gets in the way until they realise how much hard work they have to do.
 When they understand they are a whole 10 seconds off the pace, and what sort of a gap that is, they get a lot more humble.
 It’s like that Dunning-Kruger graph where your confidence initially rockets until you realise how little you know.

 A lot of the people who come and work with us on our basic training programs at Bruntingthorpe have some sort of issue like that.
 Basically, it’s the environment in which they have learned to do track driving.
 A test day or a track day is frankly a terrible place to learn how to drive competitively.
 It’s like trying to learn karate by throwing yourself into a street fight.
 You don’t have the mental capacity or the muscle memory to handle yourself.
 That isn’t the way to learn.
-If you want to drive fast and be capable, you have to layer it up from the very basics of car control.
+If you want to know how to drive fast and be capable, you have to layer it up from the very basics of car control.
 So we start with the most fundamental techniques of driving, get those right, and then move on to the next level.

 FM: That sense of being overwhelmed is familiar.
 A lot of racers who try to self-coach, including me, often themselves on track suddenly thinking – what should I be doing?
 Where on track should I be?
 You freeze up.